Ōtāhuhu

 Ōtāhuhu is a suburb of Auckland, New Zealand – 13 km to the southeast of the CBD, on a narrow isthmus between an arm of the Manukau Harbour to the west and the Tāmaki River estuary to the east.
-The Auckland isthmus is the narrowest connection between the North Auckland Peninsula and the rest of the North Island, being only some 1200 m wide at its narrowest point, between the Otahuhu Creek and the Māngere Inlet.
+The Auckland isthmus is the narrowest connection between the North Auckland Peninsula and the rest of the North Island, being only some 1200 m wide at its narrowest point, between the Ōtāhuhu Creek and the Māngere Inlet.
 As the southernmost suburb of the former Auckland City, it is considered part of South Auckland.

 The suburb's name is taken from the Māori-language name of the volcanic cone known as Ōtāhuhu / Mount Richmond.
 The name refers to "the place of Tāhuhu" — the eponymous ancestor, Tāhuhu-nui-a-Rangi, of Ngāi Tāhuhu.